TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 specified in the Execute and CanExecute target methods.
 The TapGestureRecognizer will automatically invoke the target command when the user interacts with the attached control.
-The command parameter, if provided, will be passed as the argument to the command\'s Execute delegate.
+The command parameter, if provided, will be passed as the argument to the command's Execute delegate.

 ## Implementing behaviors